-between own funds and eligible liabilities instruments and corresponding loss absorbency features.
-In this regard, it is recalled that the EBA seeks to ensure consistency, if appropriate, across instruments with similar loss absorbency features, taking into consideration the fact that the aim of TLAC/MREL is not limited to loss absorption, but is mainly recapitalisation or the implementation of other resolution tools.
-It might be the case that some details from the previous reports have not been fully replicated in this merged updated report, while, unless it is explicitly mentioned, there is no intention to change the substance of previous reports that would remain valid in this regard.
-It also includes some new recommendations based on recent findings, which relate in particular to TLAC/MREL disqualification events in own funds issuances, RAC Tier 2 instruments, alignment events, interest rate reset mechanisms linked to call options, calls and non-calls and valuation of non-CET1 instruments.
+with similar loss absorbency features, taking into consideration the fact that the aim of TLAC/MREL is not limited to loss absorption, but is mainly recapitalisation or the implementation of other resolution tools.
+It might be the case that some details from the previous reports have not been fully replicated in the merged report, while, unless it is explicitly mentioned, there is no intention to change the substance of previous reports that would remain valid in this regard.
+The report continues bringing additional guidance as needed on various aspects.
+It comes in addition to the EBA publication of the list of Common Equity Tier 1 (CET1) instruments6 accompanied by its CET1 monitoring report7.

-- 6. It may be recalled that, apart from the monitoring of AT1, Tier 2 capital and eligible liabilities issuances, the EBA publishes and maintains a list of Common Equity Tier 1 (CET1) instruments.
-The list is accompanied by a CET1 monitoring report. - 7.
-The report lays out findings that are applicable to AT1 instruments, Tier 2 instruments and eligible liabilities instruments for the purpose of loss absorbency needs.
+6. The report lays out findings that are applicable to AT1 instruments, Tier 2 instruments and eligible liabilities instruments for the purpose of loss absorbency.
 It further highlights aspects applicable only to one of these specific categories.
-In general, the vast majority of eligibility criteria are fully aligned for own funds and eligible liabilities and only particular differences exist. - 8.
-The EBA monitoring aims to assess the application of the eligibility criteria and provide best practices and recommendations.
+In general, the vast majority of eligibility criteria are fully aligned for own funds and eligible liabilities and only particular differences exist.

+7. The EBA monitoring aims to assess the application of the eligibility criteria and provide best practices and recommendations.
 It is not meant to analyse the final compliance of any given instrument, which will be determined by the relevant authority.
-This is particularly because some of the eligibility criteria (such as the absence of excluded liabilities on the balance sheet ranking pari passu to or below eligible liabilities of a holding company in the event of structural subordination) cannot be checked solely on the basis of the contractual documentation. - 9.
-The EBA findings contain policy views on existing or new provisions, together with identified (non-)best practices.
-The report also provides an insight into areas for further scrutiny/monitoring or potential EBA guidance going forward. - 10.
-In October 2020, the EBA published the Opinion on the prudential treatment of legacy instruments.
+This is particularly because some of the eligibility criteria (such as the absence of excluded liabilities on the balance sheet ranking pari passu to or below eligible liabilities of a holding company in the event of structural subordination) cannot be checked solely on the basis of the contractual documentation.

+8. The EBA findings contain policy views on existing or new provisions, together with identified (non-)best practices.
+The report also provides an insight into areas for further scrutiny/monitoring or potential EBA guidance going forward.

+9. In October 2020, the EBA published the Opinion on the prudential treatment of legacy instruments 8.
 The EBA ensured transparency on the implementation of its Opinion and corresponding options to address infection risk by competent authorities and institutions.
-In this context, an analysis of how the Opinion on the prudential treatment of legacy instruments has been implemented across the EU was published in July 2022.
+In this context, an analysis of how the Opinion on the prudential treatment of legacy instruments has been implemented across the EU was published in July 20229 while further assessments have taken place afterwards.

-Banking Authority (europa.eu)
+10. Finally, this report specifically reviews environmental, social and governance (ESG) capital bonds (i.e., bonds issued for own funds or eligible liabilities purposes), in continuation of the preliminary observations originally published in the previous TLAC/MREL and AT1 monitoring reports.
+This guidance is valid with no distinction between any type of loss-absorbing regulatory instruments.

-&lt;sup>6 EBA updates list of CET1 instruments | European Banking Authority (europa.eu)
+6 EBA updates list of CET1 instruments | European Banking Authority (europa.eu)

-&lt;sup>7 EBA Report on the monitoring of CET1 instruments issued by EU institutions - update.pdf (europa.eu)
+7 EBA Report on the monitoring of CET1 instruments issued by EU institutions - update.pdf (europa.eu)

-&lt;sup>8 EBA Opinion on the prudential treatment of legacy instruments.
+8 EBA Opinion on the prudential treatment of legacy instruments.